Cash Flow Forecast with FREE Template

 You will need to know several pieces of information on the income and expenses, including:

-- Opening Bank Balance
+- Opening Bank Account Balance

-- Customer Receipts and invoices
+- Customer Receipts and Invoices

 - Purchase of stock or Fixed Assets